 Like Pat Hobby, the Coen brothers’ film Barton Fink perfectly encapsulates this clash between art and commerce in the making of motion pictures, offering a whole new perspective to the term “film business.”
 Pat Hobby and Barton Fink are writers who are victims of the grinding machinery of the studio system.
-Pat is more or less a passive and accepting victim, while Barton is an artist new to Hollywood who tries to flout the commercialization of his work by writing with an individual voice.
-Barton—unlike Pat, but much like Fitzgerald—is a celebrated writer when he comes to Hollywood.
+Pat is more or less a passive and accepting victim, while Barton is an artist new to Hollywood who tries to flout the commercialisation of his work by writing with an individual voice.
+Barton – unlike Pat, but much like Fitzgerald – is a celebrated writer when he comes to Hollywood.
 And much like Fitzgerald was on his arrival, Barton is treated like a celebrity.
-Although, Barton is welcomed with great enthusiasm by the head of the studio, he doesn’t choose to capitalize on his cultural capital by going to parties and socializing with the Hollywood insider set.
+Although, Barton is welcomed with great enthusiasm by the head of the studio, he doesn’t choose to capitalise on his cultural capital by going to parties and socialising with the Hollywood insider set.

 Both Barton Fink and Pat Hobby also have to contend with producers that care nothing about art, and although Barton fights this situation, Hobby accepts it.
 Hobby’s facetious attitude regarding novelists in Hollywood belies Fitzgerald’s own resentment about his treatment by the studios.